Tire and Tube Removal and Installation

-- Wrenches for non-quick-release type wheels that use outer axle nuts.
+- Wrench for non-quick-release type wheels that use outer axle nuts

 Removing Tire and Tube from Rim

-Tires can be tightly fitted to the rim.
-Use tire levers to pry tire bead up and over rim sidewall.
+Because tire beads can be a tight fit in the rim, it is commonly necessary to tire levers to pry tire bead up and over rim sidewall.
 Do not use a screwdriver, knife, or other sharp object, which might damage tire or tube.
 Fully threaded valve shafts may have a locking nut next to rim.
 Loosen and remove locking nut before deflating.

 - Deflate tire completely.
 Even a small amount of air left in the tube can make it more difficult to get the tire off.
 For best results, press downward on wheel while depressing the valve.